microsoft/bedrock/docs/firstWorkload/README.md

 # A First Workload With Bedrock

-The best way to start learning about Bedrock is walk through the deployment of a cluster and a first workload on it, enabling you to see how Bedrock makes deploying infrastructure easier and how GitOps works first hand.
+The best way to start learning about Bedrock is to walk through the deployment of a cluster and try a first workload on it, enabling you to see how Bedrock makes deploying infrastructure easier and how GitOps works first hand.

 In this walkthrough, we will:
 1. Create our GitOps resource manifest repo that will act as the source of truth for our in-cluster deployments.